ZenIDTeam/ZenID-ios/README.md

 }
 session.addInput(deviceInput)
 ```
 Next you need to specify a `AVCaptureVideoDataOutputSampleBufferDelegate` which will receive the video stream from the input specified above.
-To do that, you need to instanciate `AVCaptureVideoDataOutput` and it's setting as shown below.
+To do that, you need to instanciate `AVCaptureVideoDataOutput` and its settings as shown below.

-Please note that the whole video stream will be capture **on a background thread** that you need to specify explicitly.
+Please note that the whole video stream will be capture **on a background thread** that needs to be specified explicitly.
 ```
 let output = AVCaptureVideoDataOutput() output.videoSettings = [kCVPixelBufferPixelFormatTypeKey : kCVPixelFormatType_32BGRA] as [String : Any]